INSIDE: Take a look at this Fun Nature Playground in London – Jubilee Gardens Playground. Updated 2019.

 Correct at time of publication.
 Please check with venue for updates.
 We apologise in advance if there have been any changes we are unaware of.

-Opening Hours: The playground is generally open from dawn until dusk every day.
+Opening Hours: This adventure playground London is generally open from dawn until dusk every day.

 Entry Fees: FREE entry!

-- By rail: The closest rail stations are Waterloo, Waterloo East, Charing Cross and Blackfriars.
+By rail: Train stations near London Eye are Waterloo, Waterloo East, Charing Cross and Blackfriars.

-- By bus: Bus routes include The Riverside Bus (RV1) and sightseeing tour buses.
-Visit TFL to plan your journey.
+By bus: Bus routes include The Riverside Bus (RV1) and sightseeing tour buses.
+Visit TFL to plan your journey to Jubilee park London.

-- By car: Please note that Jubilee Gardens is within the Congestion Charge Zone.
+By car: Please note that Jubilee Gardens childrens playground is within the Congestion Charge Zone.

-Toilets: The nearest toilet facilities are located by the North West corner of the Gardens.
+Toilets: The nearest toilet facilities to this childrens park are located by the North West corner of the Gardens.
 These facilities are open from 10am daily and are charged.
 Please note these are not owned or managed by the Jubilee Gardens Trust.

 Disability access: Limited